 Well, I’m here to tell you.
 If you want lasting change, emotional satisfaction and life-long peace of mind you will have to start thinking of your therapist in a totally different way.

-When you start thinking of your therapist as someone who provides you with a “beta testing” situation where you can learn to confront the struggles you have with stressful interpersonal scenarios in a new way, then you’ll be on to the secret of lifelong emotional success.
+When you start thinking of your therapist as someone who provides you with a “beta testing” situation where you can learn to confront the struggles you have with stressful interpersonal scenarios in a new way, then you’ll be on to the secret of attaining lifelong emotional success goals.

 So, circling back to the idea of killing your therapist.

 Obviously, you’re never literally going to kill your therapist.
 It’s a metaphor for a way of getting rid of a problem you can’t face consciously.
 What happens is, you have trouble with a particular emotion and leave therapy rather than having a discussion of your feelings with the therapist.
 Often, the feeling you have trouble with isn’t even conscious to you.
 You just leave therapy with a reasonably legitimate excuse.
 In therapy land, when that happens, it’s considered “killing” your therapist.

 So there you go.
 That’s how you kill your therapist.
 You leave rather than facing that uncomfortable feeling or having that uncomfortable conversation.

 By the way, even if you don’t want lasting change, emotional satisfaction and life-long peace of mind, therapy is still a great place for you to learn general information about human behavior, learn and practice rational, willful techniques to regulate your emotions, and brainstorm ways you can modify your behavior in various situations.
 It’s just more like coaching in that case.
 And that’s great too.
 It just depends on what your goals are.